openstate/open-raadsinformatie/maintenance_guide.md

 ## HTTPS (SSL / TLS certificates)

 This project uses [`cert-manager`](https://cert-manager.io/docs/) for creating certificates.
-This is running as a service in kubernetes.

 ## Deleting resources from Elastic

-- `kubectl exec elastic-0 -it -n production -- sh` get a shell in a running elastic container
+- `sudo docker exec -it ori_elastic_1 sh` get a shell in a running elastic container
 - Send an HTTP DELETE to the ID: `curl -X DELETE 0.0.0.0:9200/${index}/${type}/${id}`, e.g. `curl -X DELETE 0.0.0.0:9200/ori_vlaardingen_20190809125128/_doc/1234567`

 ## Script to list all sources (for excel sheets)